hally166/autospill-1/README.md

-This fork removes mclapply allowing AutoSpill to work on Windows machines, but much slower.
-It has not been tested and you should probably be looking at [https://github.com/carlosproca/autospill](https://github.com/carlosproca/autospill) instead.
+This fork removes mclapply (parallel processing) allowing AutoSpill to work on Windows machines.
+It has only been superficially tested against MAC and the [VIB cloud implementation](https://autospill.vib.be/public/#/home) so you should probably be looking at [https://github.com/carlosproca/autospill](https://github.com/carlosproca/autospill) instead.
 # autospill

 The **`autospill`** package implements the AutoSpill algorithm for calculating